bsorrentino/bsorrentino/_posts/2023-11-07-validating-external-data-in-fullstack-app.md

 As you can see [zod] allow us to build a runtime schema declaration (`z.object(..)`) and provides methods to validate it against external data coming from third party.

-### Syncing schema definitions with typeScript types in zod 😮
+### Syncing schema definitions with typescript types in zod 😮

 Well, this protects us from unexpected external data changes, making our code much more robust and reliable.
-However, we still have the problem of keeping the schema definition in sync with the [typescript] types definition (as said, the one that helps us in developing our application), but don't worry, [zod] has thought of this too with the `infer` keyword, which is capable of inferring the [typeScript] type from the object schema definition.
+However, we still have the problem of keeping the schema definition in sync with the [typescript] types definition (as said, the one that helps us in developing our application), but don't worry, [zod] has thought of this too with the `infer` keyword, which is capable of inferring the [typescript] type from the object schema definition.
 Magic?
-No at all, just [zod] team  has applied  many of the endless possibilities offered by the types system implemented by [typeScript].
+No at all, just [zod] team  has applied  many of the endless possibilities offered by the types system implemented by [typescript].
 Let’s refactor for last time the code with such feature

 ```typescript
 // zod object schema: run time schema declaration